What is the purpose of this legislation?

 Where up to 275 litres of petrol is stored at such premises it is also appropriate to highlight the common storage requirements, which are:

-Any person or organisation storing more than 275 litres at non-workplace premises who doesn’t have a licence needs to apply to your local PEA.
+Any person or organisation storing more than 275 litres at non-workplace premises who doesn’t have a licence needs to apply to the local PEA.
 The licence will specify a name and where the petrol is to be kept; it can be granted for up to 3 years and is not transferrable.
 The local PEA may attach conditions to the licence with regards to how the petrol is stored.

 You can dispense petrol at home, club/association etc., if the local PEA issue you with a licence for storing more than 275 litres of petrol, and the licence includes conditions relating to your storage and dispensing arrangements.
 Without a licence to store petrol, you should not dispense petrol into the tank of vehicle with an internal combustion engine, either by manual or electrical means.